FriendsOfEpub/blitz-tasks/recipes/epubtype2aria.md

 }
 ```

-Which may well be reasonable if you are scoping config files to publishers or collections, and there are visible markup patterns you can use to search and replace dozens or even hundreds of files.
+That may well be reasonable if you are scoping config files to publishers or collections, and there are visible markup patterns you can use to search and replace dozens or even hundreds of files.

 Run:

 ```
-gulp -c "./epubtype2aria.json"
+gulp -c "./epub2aria.json"
 ```

 and voilà.
 All the (X)HTML files in your input folder now have proper ARIA Roles.